NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 * `firmware/quad_firmware/quad_firmware.ino` will hold the firmware (i.e., flight control software) for your quadcopter
 * `firmware/remote_firmware/remote_firmware.ino` will hold the code for your remote control.

-### Run a Test Program
+### Run a Test Program On the Remote

+The Remote has a builtin USB-to-serial converter that allows it to program the microcontroller on the remote.
+It can also program the FCB via a cable.
+The programmer target is controlled by the `quad/RC` switch at the top of the remote.

+* Plug your USB cable into the the remote.
+* Set the the RC/Quad switch to 'RC'
 * Open up `File->Examples->01.Basics->Blink`.
 * Compile and download to the remote.
 * One of the LEDs on the board will start blinking.
 * Open up `File->Examples->01.Basics->AnalogReadSerial`, and run it.
 * Then, open `Tools->Serial Monitor`.
 You should find it printing a number at you.
 Moving the right stick on your remote should cause it to change.

+### Run a Test Program on the FCB

+The FCB can be programmed via the remote control's USB-to-serial converter.
+The same cable will also power the FCB's microcontroller and IMU.

+* Set the 'RC/Quad' switch to 'Quad'.
+* Run the `Blink` example.
+The light should blink.
+* Run the `AnalogReadSerial` example.
+It will print at you, but the number won't change.

 ### Reading from the IMU

-Load, compile, and run `Open->Examples->QuadClass Adafruit LSM9DS1 Library->lsm9ds1`.
+Load, compile, and run `Open->Examples->QuadClass Adafruit LSM9DS1 Library->lsm9ds1` on the FCB.
 Open the serial monitor (You may need to adjust the BAUD rate to 115200), and you should see something like this:

 ![IMU Output](images/IMU_Output.png)

 Shows the raw sensor readings from your IMU.
 As you move the FCB, they should respond accordingly.
 See if you can find gravity.
 It's 9.8 m/s^2.

 ### Driving the Motors

+The FCB's motors are driven directly by the battery, and the battery is connected to the board via 2-pin header.
+Your FCB has a small 'jumper' that connects the pin.
+When it's not in use, you should leave the jumper disconnected.
+Otherwise, the FCB will discharge your battery to a dangerously low level.

+* Attach a changed battery to the FCB.
+* Install the jumper.

 The motors on the FCB are attached to pins 8, 3, 4, and 5.